Rabbet/active_notifier/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+## Releasing

+This gem is internal-only right now, so we release through gemfury.
+If you already have a gemfury account, add the remote:

+`git remote add fury https://<your-gemfury-username>@git.fury.io/renovatesimply/active_notifier.git`

+then update version.rb and `git push fury master`

+If you don't have a gemfury account, message someone on the team for an invite.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/RenovateSimply/active_notifier.

+## What's up with the name?

+Yes, I realize this should probably be *Action*Notifier, but I realized that after I'd already started writing ActiveNotifier everywhere.